VasilijKolomiets/nested_dict_flattening/README.md

 ```

 It seams much better.
 Now we haw all fieds needed.
-But it is look like robotic history - not human friendly? isn it?
+But it is look like robotic history - not human friendly, isn't it?
 May be exchange tjese keys to human like?